Why A Poor ‘Visual Hierarchy’ Will Destroy Your Software’s User Experience

 How To Test Your Design's Visual Hierarchy

 Another art school lesson I learned was “The Blur Test“.
 This is when we would stand back from our paintings or designs and squint our eyes to blur our vision.
 When you do this, your design immediately reveals its most important and least important elements.
 This technique also mimics how your users’ brains initially scan and process your design.
-Whenever we perform an audit of our client’s software design or evaluate our own designs, we like to open a screenshot of a design into Photoshop and apply a 3 to 4 pixel Gaussian Blur to the screenshot to help reveal the true visual hierarchy of the screen.
+Whenever we perform an audit of our client’s software design or evaluate our own designs, we like to open a screenshot of a design in Photoshop and apply a 3 to 4-pixel Gaussian Blur to the screenshot to help reveal the true visual hierarchy of the screen.

-For example, in our blog post “5 Things The New Gmail Design Got Wrong” we used The Blur Test to reveal the flaws in Gmails new sidebar design.
-The screenshot on the left is the old Gmail design, which correctly makes the “Compose” button appear like the most important element in the sidebar.
+For example, in our blog post “5 Things The New Gmail Design Got Wrong,” we used The Blur Test to reveal the flaws in Gmail’s new sidebar design.
+The screenshot on the left is the old Gmail design, which correctly makes the “Compose” button appear as the most important element in the sidebar.
 In the middle is the new Gmail design, which makes the inbox navigation link the most important element in the sidebar.
 We would recommend that a navigation element have the appearance of a supporting element (not the most important element) because it simply helps reinforce what screen the user is on.
 Meanwhile, the ‘Compose’ button almost entirely disappears into the background.
 The screenshot on the right is our recommended redesign.
-This design assigns a heavy visual weight to a blue ‘Compose’ button, which we felt was also a better color than red since red is typically reserved for errors, warnings and alerts.
+This design assigns a heavy visual weight to a blue ‘Compose’ button, which we felt was also a better color than red since red is typically reserved for errors, warnings, and alerts.
 We then highlighted the Inbox navigation link with a yellow highlight to, well, highlight what screen the user is on.

 And, as always, test your design with users and monitor the use of your design with heat map tools and video playback tools.